 Since Turkey is such an ancient country there are much to see but don’t forget that the cities themselves are lovely and magnificent, so making a list might lengthen the article unnecessarily, but we’ll do our best to keep it short and tell you about each special city and tell you what you can find in there.

 We especially recommend visiting the spectacular Museum of Anatolian Civilizations.
-Another fun fact about Ankara is that the city lies on the border where the east meets the west; this results in European and Middle-eastern culture merge.
+Another fun fact about Ankara is that the city lies on the border where the East meets the West; this results in European and Eastern cultures merging.
 You might even call it the border between tradition and modernity.

 Now let’s talk about Istanbul.
 The most remarkable city of Turkey with the most history and the most impact on the country’s culture, and you can find delightful traces of the Greeks, Romans, and Venetians spread around town.
 Since it’s a large port, Istanbul has always been a place where the East and West meet.